Khulikaroj/Project-2/README.md

 ## Features for ML

-We build signal data  from 3 main components which are..
+We generated the signal data from 3 main components:
-1. Fundamental: ROE, Operation margin, Debt-to-Equity ratio, and Pietroski F-score.
+1. Fundamental: Return on Equity, Operating Margin, Debt-to-Equity ratio, and Pietroski F-score.
 2. Technical: Relative Strength Index (RSI).
 3. Sentiment: News relevant to company name

-Sources of these data are Yahoo Finance and News API.
+Sources of these data are Yahoo Finance, News API, SimFin.

 However, we can pull News API by just 1 month.
 With this limitation, we build two different set of data...